renpy/renpy/sphinx/source/mouse.rst

    - Usage

  * - ``default``
    - Used at all times unless another state is specified.
+It should always be present, as it is used when a more specific key is absent

  * - ``say``
    - Used when the player is on the "Say" screen.